tuananhngh/FL-G5K-EnergyConsumption/README.md

 The goal if this project is to study the energy consumption of Federated Learning.

 ## FL on Grid'5000
-We use the French experimental platform wall Grid'5000 which contains a variety of machines from A100 clusters to Jetson Xavier AGX.
+We use the French experimental platform called Grid'5000 which contains a variety of machines from A100 clusters to Jetson Xavier AGX.
 Below are the steps required to execute the FL algorithm on Grid'5000 using the Flower framework.

 ### Book as many nodes as needed